Boston Manor (band)

 Boston Manor are a British rock band formed in Blackpool, Lancashire, England, in March 2013.
 They released a first EP, Here/Now, through Never Mend Records on Bandcamp, and in 2014 they signed with Failure By Design Records for their second EP, Driftwood.
 In 2015 the band signed with Pure Noise Records: with them, they released another EP, Saudade, as well as their full-length albums Be Nothing (2016), Welcome to the Neighbourhood (2018) and Glue (2020).
-The band's sound blends emo with heavier influences, reminiscing of 90's grunge and early 2000s post-hardcore.
+The band's sound blends emo with heavier influences, reminiscent of '90s grunge and early 2000s post-hardcore.
 The band have been nominated for Best British Breakthrough at Kerrang!
 Awards in 2018 and Welcome to the Neighbourhood received a nomination for Best Album Artwork at Heavy Music Awards in 2019.

 History

 Boston Manor started in Blackpool, Lancashire, England, in March 2013, after splitting up with their previous bands.
-“There isn’t much of a music scene in Blackpool,” vocalist Henry Cox affirmed.
-“We had a little stab at reinvigorating it.
+"There isn't much of a music scene in Blackpool," vocalist Henry Cox affirmed.
+"We had a little stab at reinvigorating it.
 When we were 16, 17, 18, we were playing shows when we were with different bands.
-But there would be a gig at a venue and you could only do the one.”
-Talking about their beginnings, he added: “We had to buy a van and play outside Blackpool as it was the only way to get our music out there.”
+But there would be a gig at a venue and you could only do the one."
+Talking about their beginnings, he added: "We had to buy a van and play outside Blackpool as it was the only way to get our music out there."
 The band's name comes from the title of a demo that one of Henry's friends sent him.

 On 27 July 2013, the band released the EP Here/Now through Never Mend Records, an independent label based in Virginia, on Bandcamp.

 On 31 March 2014, Boston Manor released a split EP with the band Throwing Stuff, through Aaahh!!!
 Real Records.

 In 2014 they signed with Failure By Design Records, and on 13 October of the same year they released the EP Driftwood.
 In January 2015, they joined Moose Blood for a tour across the UK.

 In 2015, Boston Manor signed with Pure Noise Records and released a third EP, titled Saudade, on 20 November.
-During spring 2016, the band was supposed to join Hit The Lights, Seaway, Can’t Swim and Casey Bolles for a tour in the US, which they had to drop off of due to Visa issues.
+During spring 2016, the band was supposed to join Hit The Lights, Seaway, Can't Swim and Casey Bolles for a tour in the US, which they had to drop off of due to visa issues.

 On 30 September 2016, they revealed their first studio album, Be Nothing, and in November 2016 they started their first headlining tour in UK and Europe, with supporting acts Can't Swim and Wallflower.

 In summer 2017, the band took part to Vans Warped Tour in the US along with Alestorm, The Ataris and many other punk bands.